education.vic.gov.au

 Requesting an appeal

-To seek an appeal, the principal must be able to substantiate that there was a procedural deficiency or demonstrate that there is new and substantial information that was not considered in finalising the original profile.
-Schools must contact their regional disability coordinator prior to making an appeal and seek their advice and support.
+To seek an appeal, the principal must be able to substantiate that there was a procedural deficiency or demonstrate that there is new and substantial information that was not considered in finalising the original profile (note the definition of ‘new and substantial information’ above).
+Schools must contact their regional disability coordinator prior to making an appeal and seek their advice and guidance.

 Only one appeal can be submitted per profile outcome.